MustardOS/mustardos.github.io/release/progress/goose.md

 * Updated option and value items with index support
 * Updated options to use info items to launch configurations
 * Updated package picker scripts to use frontend function
-* Updated pipewire script to run device specific audio script
+* Updated Pipewire script to run device specific audio script
 * Updated preinstalled global music
 * Updated pre-installed task scripts to use frontend function
 * Updated RetroArch to 1.21.0